06 Jan I Feel Close to You When…

 I invite you to take a close look at yourself and how you show up in your relationships… Do you let other people in?
 Is it easy for you to share and express your love, but not so easy to take it in and receive it when someone expresses it to you?
 Are there any doors or locks around your heart?

-What would be possible in 2013 if you opened yourself to more love, more connection, more intimacy, more pleasure?
+What would be possible if you opened yourself to more love, more connection, more intimacy, more pleasure?

 I invite you to take one step this week toward loving boldly and freely.
 What will your step be?